List of Jeopardy! tournaments and events: College Championship

 Introduced in 1989, the Jeopardy!
 College Championship featured 15 full-time undergraduate college students, with the format being similar to the other tournaments.
-The winner receives $100,000 and an automatic invitation to compete in the Tournament of Champions.
+The winner receives $100,000 and an entry into the Tournament of Champions.

 From 1997 until 2008, the College Championship was taped on various college campuses; an exception was the 2000-A College Championship as it was taped in Culver City.

-The last syndicated College Championship was held in Season 36 (2019-20).
-It was not held in Season 37 (2020-21) due to travel restrictions amid the COVID-19 pandemic.
-And beginning in 2022, it was reformatted and moved to primetime, billed as the National College Championship.
+The last syndicated College Championship was held in Season 36 (2019–20).
+It was not held in Season 37 (2020–21) due to travel restrictions amid the COVID-19 pandemic.
+In Season 38 (2021–22), it was reformatted and moved to primetime, billed as the National College Championship.

 Second Chance Tournament

 On October 17, 2022, Jeopardy! launched a Second Chance Tournament, featuring contestants who had high scores during a previous appearance but failed to win their games.

 Eighteen contestants participated in the tournament, which spanned two consecutive weeks and 10 episodes.
 Each week was a separate competition, with three new contestants playing per day on Monday through Wednesday.
-The winners of these games advanced to a two-game match played on Thursday and Friday under the same scoring rules as in other tournaments, and the winner of this match received a slot in the Tournament of Champions.
+The winners of these games advanced to a two-game match played on Thursday and Friday under the same scoring rules as in other tournaments, and the winner of this match received $35,000 and a slot in the Tournament of Champions.

+Another such tournament was held at the start of Season 40, which spanned three consecutive weeks and 15 episodes with a total of 27 participants from Seasons 37 and 38.
+Each week was a separate competition, with three new contestants playing per day on Monday through Wednesday.
+The winners of these games advanced to a two-game match played on Thursday and Friday under the same scoring rules as in other tournaments, and the winner of this match received $35,000 and a slot in the Champions Wildcard Tournament.

+A third tournament began on December 19, 2023, spanning 20 consecutive episodes with a total of 36 participants from Season 39 and following the above format.